dpannguyen/Voice-Controlled-Casino/README.md

-# CS 3307 Group 23 Blackjack Game
+# Voiced Controlled Blackjack Game

+## About
+A C++ project for CS3307 to build a voice-controlled blackjack game using Microsoft Speech SDK on Raspberry Pi.

 ## Installation Steps